 [My thanks for the use of these lyrics from The Hymnal for Worship & Celebration; Waco Texas: Word Music, 1986, page 364.
 I believe this hymnal is now in the public domain.]

 It is certainly right that we express our love for Jesus through songs and hymns of praise and thanksgiving.
 But God’s Word reveals that there’s more to loving Christ and God than mere words and feelings or emotion.
 As another hymn puts it:

 I love Thee, I love Thee, my Lord;

 I love Thee, my God;

 I love Thee, I love Thee,

-And that Thou dost know;
+That Thou dost know;

-But how much I love Thee my actions will show.
+And how much I love Thee

 [From the same Hymnal as above, page 362.]

 That hymn, however, does not explain what actions show our love for Christ.
 Nor does the previous hymn explain what it really means to love Christ by resigning “all the follies of sin.”